-It is with great pride and pleasure that we present this year's doctoral candidates and recent graduates from the University of Washington Doctoral Program in Social Welfare.
+It is with great pride and pleasure that we present this year's doctoral candidates from the University of Washington Doctoral Program in Social Welfare.
 To view each individual's CV and portfolio materials, please select the person's name.

-We welcome your inquiries about any of the candidates or graduates listed.
+We welcome your inquiries about any of the upcoming graduates listed.
 Please feel free to contact us or any of our faculty (the general number for the School is 206-543-5640) if we may be of further assistance.

 Dr. Nancy Hooyman